fanfairSystemsInc/slate/source/index.html.md

 includes:
    - errors
    - webhooks
+   - codesnippet
 search: true
 highlight_theme: darkula
 ---

 # iQX Amplify API Reference v1.0.0

 Welcome to the iQX Amplify API reference.
-This is a live example of how you can use [iQX Amplify](http://app.iqxamplify.com/) to integrate your own e-commerce store or ticketing engine.
+This is a live example of how you can use [iQX Amplify](https://developer-app.iqxamplify.com/) to integrate your own e-commerce store or ticketing engine.

 The iQX Amplify API is organized around the [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer) mothodology, and it uses resource-oriented URLs, and common HTTP response codes to indicate API errors.
 All requests are authenticated using an `api-key` which can be obtained from your developer dashboard within iQX Amplify.

+<a href="https://public-api.iqxamplify.com/V1/">Base URL</a>

-<a href="https://public-api.iqxamplify.com/V1">Base URL</a>
+<a href="https://sandbox-public-api.iqxamplify.com/V1/">Sandbox Base URL</a>

 <a href="https://documents.iqxamplify.com/termsofservice">Terms of service</a>
 Email: <a href="mailto:development@iqxcorp.com">Support</a>